hidglobal/digitalpersona-sample-angularjs/docs/configure.md

 }
 ```

-Note that in most cases all you need is just set the `dpWebAccessManagementServer` value to the
-DP LDS WMC domain and let all the service endpoint URLs to be calculated.
+Note that in most cases all you need is just set the *dpWebAccessManagementServer* value to the DP LDS WMC domain and let all the service endpoint URLs be calculated.

 ## Hardening security

-We recommend to protect the `./server` directory from unauthorized access.
+We recommend protecting the *./server* directory from unauthorized access.
-It is especially important to protect the `./server/config.js` file from unauthorized read
-because it contains very sensitive data.
+It is especially important to protect the *./server/config.js* file from unauthorized reads because it contains very sensitive data.

 ---
 Next: [Run the server](./run)